 You already know how this morning goes.

-The $40k re-roof from last Tuesday called twice.
+The $40,000 re-roof from last Tuesday called twice.
 Nobody called back.
-That one’s gone.
+It’s gone.

-Your best closer is at his desk, heads-down in three apps, instead of standing on a roof.
+Your best closer is at his desk, knee-deep in three apps instead of standing on a roof.

-The base price in your estimating software got changed.
+The default pricing in your estimating software got changed.
 Every estimate since has gone out wrong.
-You find out today.
+You just caught it.

 The office manager still won’t touch the CRM.
 Last month’s numbers?
 You’ll see them in 20 days.